-In addition to completing general degree requirements, all philosophy majors must complete a minimum of nine courses in philosophy, plus an 8-credit senior project:
+In addition to completing General Education requirements, all philosophy majors must complete a minimum of nine courses in philosophy, plus an 8-credit senior project:

 - PHI —/One elective in the history of philosophy: 4 credits